joheredi/typespec/packages/http-client-javascript/test/scenarios/encoding/query_date.md

 }
 ```

-# skip:Should populate a Date query parameter with explicit encoding Unix Timestamp
+# Should populate a Date query parameter with explicit encoding Unix Timestamp

 This scenario tests that a Date query parameter is sent correctly to the wire.
 Explicit encode set to unix timestamp